Why Bone Graft?

 - Ridge Augmentation – Shrinkage from long-term tooth loss or past surgical procedures may leave the jawbone with a bone defect.
 With a ridge augmentation, grafting is done to the surface of your bone to increase volume back to normal levels, preparing the site for future dental implant placement.

 - Sinus Grafts – Dental implant placement in the back of the upper jaw may be problematic when the sinus encroaches on the interior of the jaw bone.
 An opening is made into the sinus from the side or the ridge, and graft material is placed under the elevated sinus membrane.
 This increases the availability of healthy bone, preparing the site for future dental implant placement.

 - Periodontal Defects – Bone loss around an otherwise healthy tooth can be replaced with bone grafting material to improve periodontal health and longevity.

 - Implant Placement Graft – During immediate dental implant placement, a portion of the dental implant is not in contact with the bone in the socket — this space is filled with bone grafting material to aid in future implant integration.

-To learn more about bone grafts in Allentown, Pennsylvania, please call 610-435-5707 and arrange a consultation with our dentist, Dr. Michael Rowland.
+To learn more about bone grafts in Allentown, Pennsylvania, please call 610-435-5707 and arrange a consultation with our dentist, Dr. Tejas Patel.
 We look forward to improving your smile’s health and appearance.